Table of Contents

 Medications for Heroin Addiction

 • Buprenorphine relieves drug cravings without producing the “high” or dangerous side effects of other opioids.
-The FDA approved buprenorphine in 2002, making it the first medication able to be prescribed by certified physicians through the Drug Addiction Treatment Act.
+In 2002, the FDA approved buprenorphine as the first medication to be prescribed by certified physicians through the Drug Addiction Treatment Act.

-• Naltrexone prevents heroin from attaching to opioid receptors and blocks its effects.
+• Naltrexone prevents heroin from attaching to opioid receptors in the brain and blocks its euphoric effects.
+As a result, the medication disincentives the urge to relapse by removing the potential for pleasure from heroin use.

 Behavioral Therapies for Heroin Addiction